 - The amount of traffic sent from the server exceeds the free-tier limits.

-Once you upgrade to the App Engine flexible environment, you can expect to spend $30-$50 per server per month.
+Once you upgrade your Cloud Run environment, you can expect to spend $30-$50 per server per month.
 Large amounts of network traffic may increase this cost.

-How do I add additional servers to my GCP project?
+How do I add additional instances to my deployment?

 Send your first request

 To learn how to send your first request, read the guide on how to send data to server-side Tag Manager.